Dairy Food & Nutrition Questions

 Vegetables usually contain quite a bit less calcium per serving than milk, so if you’re relying on vegetables to meet your calcium needs, you’ll need to eat a lot of them.
 For example, you would need to eat about 17 cups of raw kale to get the amount of calcium in three glasses of milk as illustrated in this infographic.

 Plant-based beverages made from soy, almond, rice, hemp and others are sometimes fortified with calcium, but in varying amounts.
 Reading labels is important to understand the nutrients provided in these products.
-Discover how to make the beverage choice that is right for you and find out why milk is a great way to get your daily calcium.

 Yes.
 As Americans look to improve their diet, many are seeking out plant-based or plant forward diets.
 The 2015 Dietary Guidelines Advisory Committee (DGAC) report recommended eating a more plant-based dietary pattern, but emphasized incorporating all five food groups, which includes dairy.
 In the three dietary patterns outlined in the Dietary Guidelines, even the vegetarian eating pattern includes dairy because of the important nutrients it provides that would be difficult to replace with other foods.
 In a plant-based diet, dairy can provide an important source of quality protein, as well as B12, a nutrient often lacking in plant only diets.
 Be cautious with diets that are only plants (or are very limiting in general) as each food group has a set of nutrients unique to those foods.
 Use MyPlate as a guide to help plan a balanced plant-based diet with adequate nutrients.